saieva/saieva.github.io/_posts/2022-11-15-Solving-the-Jane-Street-Software-Engineering-Mock-Interview-Problem.markdown

 A fact such as `["ft", 12, "in"]` would return `["in", 1/12, "ft"]` as an inverse fact.

-The mock interview landed on a different design based on a dictionary data structure implementing a connected graph with a breath first algorithm (rather than the list-of-lists and recusive algorithm in my solution).
+After I had a working solution I went back and finished watching the YouTube video.
+The mock interview landed on a different design based on a dictionary data structure representing a connected graph and a breath first algorithm (an alternative to the list-of-lists and recusive algorithm in my solution).

 The mock interview implemented a solution in approximately 40 minutes (excluding the time to state requirements and summarize at the end).
 I worked on the recursive solution for a total of 3-4 hours over two days.
 My solution